hellotext/help/_i18n/en/editor/tags.md

 ### The Anatomy of a Tag

 We mentioned that tags are reserved keywords in the editor.
 Tags are reserved words written between an opening and closing curly brace.
-For example, the tag `{name}` is a tag that will be replaced with the full name of the profile.
+For example, the tag `{full_name}` is a tag that will be replaced with the full name of the profile.
 Common tags include `{name}`, `{birthday}`, `{first_name}`, `{last_name}`, `{phone}` that is provided by default.
 But, you're not limited to these set of tags, you can also target properties defined by your business as well.